 We make this fully playable ball from imported synthetic gutta percha.
 The gutta is warmed to a soft putty like consistancy, then compressed in 1890's style line cut molds and allowed to cool.
 It is then trimmed and hand painted 6 times.
 Finally, 4 coats of polyacrylic are applied for durability.
 This process takes 4 to 6 weeks.

 The Park gutta percha ball is approved for these pre-1900 golf events ( National Hickory Championship and Foxburg Hickory Championship).

-At the NHC, the PARK ball and the English 'Oakhurst' balls are approved for 2016 Open division
+At the NHC, the PARK ball and the English 'Oakhurst' balls are approved for use in the Open division.

 c.
 1850 -1905